andreaUNAM/cringecentral/knightskings/knightskings_plan.md

 - Aw everything is sweet they reunited they are meeting like once a MONTH?
 WOW?
 This is great
+  - This first point alone is now four chapters, 5k words..... help........
+  - I haven't decided whether they get together here or latter
 - WHAT DO YOU MEAN YOU ARE AT WAR.
 WITH _LUCIFER_.
   - it's none of your concern
   - IT'S ALL OF MY CONCERN
   - well sucks to be you you can't do anything about it
   - OH YEAH?
 WATCH THIS //falls asleep//
+  - (also Hob smokes while in distressing situations like, for example, finding out Lucifer Morningstar exist when you're just a medieval peasant)
 - everything you have everything you are you've got to give on the battlefield when everything is chaos and you have nothing but the way you feel your strategy and a sword you just think about the life you'll have together after the war [...] when you live for someone you're prepared to die deep down i know that im just a human but i know that i can draw my sword and fight with my short existence i can make a difference i can be there for him i can be his knight
 - my lord there is a human dreamer kicking demon ass.
 Like... he's helping.
 But.... you know...... what the fuck..........
 - Dream honey you make it so so so easy!
 I always go for the heart :)